Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kellyville Ridge has 18 active public transport stops, all serving buses.
-These stops are covered by 37 different routes, offering a total of 1,926 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 205 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant commuting mode at 85%, while trains account for 7%.
-Vehicle ownership averages 1.7 per dwelling, higher than the regional average.
+Kellyville Ridge has 18 active public transport stops, all of which are bus stops.
+These stops are served by 37 different routes that together facilitate 1,926 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing just 205 meters from the nearest stop.
+Most residents commute outwards due to its residential nature.
+Cars remain the primary mode of transport at 85%, while trains are used by 7% of residents.
+On average, there are 1.7 vehicles per dwelling, higher than the regional average.

-According to the 2021 Census, a high 53.8% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes is an average of 275 trips per day, equating to approximately 107 weekly trips per individual stop.
+According to the 2021 Census, 53.8% of residents work from home, which may be due to COVID-19 conditions.
+The service frequency averages 275 trips per day across all routes, equating to approximately 107 weekly trips per individual stop.

 Frequently Asked Questions - Transport